Freddd13/autoscore/README.md

 ### Build Docker
 1. Clone this repo
 2. Create a .localconfig.yaml from localconfig.yaml and fill in your data.
-3. `docker build -t auto-halcyon -f docker/Dockerfile .`
+3. `docker build -t autoscore-f docker/Dockerfile .`
-4. `docker run -d --name auto_halcyon auto-halcyon:latest`
-The schedule task can be adjusted by modifing the ./docker/crontab.
+4. `docker run -d --name autoscore autoscore:latest` The schedule task can be adjusted by modifing the ./docker/crontab.